avall/playtomic-charge-wallet/README.md

 - Get a wallet by `ìd`.
 - TopUp money in this same wallet charging a credit card via third party provider (mocked stripe).
 - We have not added the Log entity.
 Micrometer, Prometheus & ELK + Grafana could be an option to improve observability & monitoring.
+- This solution could be improved:
+  - Using Webflux to not block the main thread.
-- This solution could be improved using a Message Broker with CDC (Change Data Capture - Debezium) as Outbox Pattern & Coreography and DLQ's to recover the system.
+  - using a Message Broker with:
+    - CDC (Change Data Capture - Debezium) as Outbox Pattern
+    - Coreography & DLQ's to recover the system.

 ### Assumptions
 - When the account is created, the wallet is available.